Skip to main content

 Use DexTools to check trading patterns.
 If you only see buy orders and no sells, you're likely looking at a honeypot.

-Step 5: Verify Exchange Legitimacy
+Step 5: Verify Exchange/Platform Legitimacy

 Before using any exchange, verify it's legitimate: